Pedagogy of the Cipher

 Each year there's a guest-instructor: a professional diver, local fisherman, performance artist, biodynamic gardener, marine biologist, etc. These daily exercises are fused with the ideas explored in class workshops.

 You will produce a series of multiples - as reactions to discussed themes and experiences of the week - that may include texts (as writers), sounds (as composers), drawings, images, videos (as artists), dishes (as chefs), performances (as dancers), design proposals (as architects), or concepts (as philosophers).
 If none of these suits you, you can learn how to swim butterfly or how to do a high-dive with somersault (but you have to learn it well).
 Furthermore, you can continue your work after you return from the island and keep up a correspondence with the instructor and classmates.

 Aligned with the designated concepts and with the island landscape, daily meals will be constructed by Vitalist Cuisine, headed by Joshua McCarty.
 Biodynamic wines from local vineyards will be selected in the same vein, following the same pulsation, by Alex Norsic.
 Food and drink will thus be an important part of the overall nourishment which ties the physical and metaphysical dimensions together.

 - Course fee

-- A shared room (double occupancy) in Stanzia Castellani for two weeks in June, 2018 (exact dates TBA)
+- Accommodation in a shared room (double occupancy) in Stanzia Castellani for two weeks in June 2018 (exact dates TBA)

 - All meals

 Maximum number of participants is 12.
-There is no formal application; just send an email with your interests.
+There is no formal application; just send an email from the contact form below with your interests.
 Be genuine.
 If you took the "pre-school" online series, you'll have a priority here.

 A detailed list of readings and activities will be distributed few weeks before the beginning of the retreat.